S2017/AngularProjects/product-display/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.

+Simple GET request to fetch product details has been made from angular client.
+Back end is developed using Java Spring Boot.
+Database used - MySQL.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.